Top Eight Reasons Why People Retire in Thailand

 2. English Is An Unofficial Second Language:

 To be eligible for a retirement visa, a foreigner must be at least 50 years of age.
-The major requirement is that a person show evidence of income as a means of financial support while living in Thailand.
+The major requirement is that a person shows evidence of income as a means of financial support while living in Thailand.
 This is because a non-Thai citizen is prohibited from working while holding a retirement visa.
-The proof of income can be in the form of showing a deposit of 800,000 Thai baht (about $22,000 U.S. dollars) in a Thai bank which has been sitting in the bank for at least three months.
-If one does not have all of this money to deposit into a Thai bank, the retiree must show evidence that a combination of his or her savings and monthly pension of approximately $2,000 U.S. dollars equal $22,000.
-Other requirements include a medical check for AIDS, police clearance from ones home country, and a passport which is still valid for one year.
+The proof of income can be in the form of showing a deposit of 800,000 Thai baht (about $26,500 U.S. dollars) in a Thai bank that has been sitting in the bank for at least three months.
+If one does not have all of this money to deposit into a Thai bank, the retiree must show evidence that a combination of his or her savings and a monthly pension of approximately $2,000 U.S. dollars equal $26,500.
+Other requirements include a medical check for AIDS and covid-19, police clearance from one's home country, and a passport which is still valid for one year.

 4. Good, Affordable Health Care:

 Thailand has some of the best affordable international hospitals in the world.
 Bumrungrad Hospital in Bangkok is well-known in Southeast Asia, and every year people come to this hospital for various surgeries and medical procedures.
-As a matter of fact, Bumrungrad with most of its physicians and surgeons trained in foreign countries, was named one of the top 10 medical destinations by Newsweek Magazine.
+Bumrungrad with most of its physicians and surgeons trained in foreign countries was named one of the top 10 medical destinations by Newsweek Magazine.
 There are other excellent hospitals of international stature in the provinces which provide medical care at a fraction of what you would pay in America.
 I have used the services of Bumrungrad for a recent kidney operation, and my bills were paid by my Blue Cross - Blue Shield medical insurance carrier.

 5. Good Weather:

-It's true that Thailand has a rainy season for five to six months of the year, but this does not mean it is raining continuously every day.
-On many of the days there will usually only be one shower a day late in the afternoon which lasts for about an hour.
+Thailand indeed has a rainy season for five to six months of the year, but this does not mean it is raining continuously every day.
+On many of the days, there will usually only be one shower a day late in the afternoon which lasts for about an hour.
 Although there can occasionally be flooding, there is never any danger from typhoons or any kind of windstorm.
-The temperature in Bangkok will never fall below 60 degrees in the winter, and in the countryside it will never get below 50 although temperatures close to 32 have been recorded in the northern mountains.
+The temperature in Bangkok will never fall below 60 degrees in the winter, and in the countryside, it will never get below 50 although temperatures close to 32 have been recorded in the northern mountains.

 6. Affordable Food and Housing: